alinarezrangel/build/docs/hashers-sha1.md

 # `build.hashers.sha1` #

 **Special meaning of keys?**
-: Yes, as file names.
+: No, but they must have an associated file name.

 This hasher uses the SHA1 hash of a file as it's VT hash.
 This way changes to a file that affect it's modification date but not it's content will not trigger a